leonardo-nunez/cin-cin/README.md

 A simple but good looking cocktail recipe app.

-During "hackday" at &lt/SALT&gt we had to create our first full-stack app from scratch in 24 hours.
+During "hackday" at SALT we had to create our first full-stack app from scratch in 24 hours.

 The external API that I use to get the data is: http://www.thecocktaildb.com/